 Where litter is deposited from a vehicle and the offender is not dealt with at the time (i.e. because the vehicle is moving), the identity of the registered keeper will be obtained from the DVLA.
-An interview letter will be sent to the keeper.
-A FPN will then be issued by mail where the offender can be reasonably identified, e.g. by CCTV image, visual recognition, admission or statement by the keeper.
+A penalty notice would then be issued by mail to the keeper under the civil penalty provisions of The Littering From Vehicles Outside London (Keepers: Civil Penalties) Regulations 2018).

 Aggravated littering such as smashing glass bottles may be more appropriately dealt with by summons.
 Such actions may also be an offence of disorderly behaviour more appropriately dealt with by the police.

 Frequently Asked Questions

 Why should I pay, if there are no signs in the area where it's dropped?

 We are not required to place signs in every street, road, highway or open park/space to tell people not to litter.
 Litter legislation has been in force for a number of years.

 Why should I pay a FPN when there are no litter bins nearby?